thisguyrob/lie-ability/docs/api/backend.md

 **Version:** `v1`  |  **Base URL:** `http(s)://<host>:8000` (native) / `http://localhost` (Docker)

-This document specifies all HTTP & WebSocket interfaces exposed by the Lie‑Ability game server.
-All routes are mounted under `/api/v1` except the WebSocket, which is `/ws`.
+This document specifies all HTTP and WebSocket interfaces for the Lie‑Ability game server.
+The server mounts all routes under `/api/v1` and exposes the WebSocket at `/ws`.

 > **Tech stack**: FastAPI + Uvicorn + SQLAlchemy + Redis Pub/Sub.
 > JSON payloads use **camelCase** keys.
-All examples are truncated for brevity.
+We truncate examples for brevity.

 ---